The rise of robotics in industries

 Soon, these technologies will start to gain a bigger presence and have a strong impact on the economy.

-The future of Jobs
+The future of Jobs due to robotics in industries

 Research shows that around 47% of U.S. jobs are going to be replaced by AI and robotics in the near future.
 Employees must take a look at their productivity levels in the workforce.
 They must prepare themselves for the possibility artificial intelligence technology replacing their jobs.